 June to August is the best time to visit Stockholm.
 As with most Scandinavian countries, the weather can get extreme even if it is a little bit off season so it would be best to stick to mid-summer, despite most of the things being pricier and more crowded.
 If you don't mind the weather and you want to save cost, you can go in late April or Early September.
 The weather might be colder with less sunlight throughout the day but you will save some money and experience the city without as many tourists around you as in mid-summer.

-Stockholm - City Backpackers Hostel - 44.00 USD/Night (Good location near the Drottninggatan shopping street where all the restaurants and cool cafes are, good facilities all around)
+Budget - City Backpackers Hostel - 44.00 USD/Night (Dorm) - Good location near the Drottninggatan shopping street where all the restaurants and cool cafes are, good facilities all around

 Most of the attractions are concentrated in and around the Old Town so you can cover every attraction I suggested here on foot.